ebellocchia/bip_utils/README.md

 ## Install the package

 For the secp256k1 curve, it's possible to use either the *coincurve* or the *ecdsa* library. *coincurve* is much faster since it's a Python wrapper to the secp256k1 C library, while *ecdsa* is a pure Python implementation.\
-By default, *coincurve* will be used but it's possible to disable it when installing.
+By default *coincurve* will be used, but it's possible to disable it when installing.

 To install the package:
 - Default installation (*coincurve* will be used for secp256k1)